 - Simple vulvectomy—removes multiple layers of skin and tissue

-- Partial vulvectomy—removes a part of the vulva, as well as some nearby tissue and lymph nodes
+- Partial vulvectomy—removes a part of the vulva, some nearby tissue and lymph nodes

 - Radical vulvectomy—removes the entire vulva, including nearby tissue and lymph nodes

-Once all affected areas have been removed, the doctor may need to reconstruct the vulva.
-If only a small amount of skin was removed, the remaining skin may be able to be stitched together.
+Once affected areas are removed, the doctor may need to reconstruct the vulva.
+Sometimes only a small amount of skin is removed.
+If so, the remaining skin may be stitched together.
 Sometimes, a skin graft is needed.
-Temporary drains may be inserted to remove extra fluids from the incision area.
+Temporary drains may be inserted.
+The drains remove extra fluids from the incision area.